audse/mod-system/addons/mod_system/wiki/autoload/mod_system.md

 func enable_all() -> void
 ```

-Enables all registered mods.
+Enables all installed mods.

-This method enables all mods in the `registered_mods` array and emits the `mod_enabled` signal for each enabled mod.
+This method enables all mods in the `installed_mods` array and emits the `mod_enabled` signal for each enabled mod.

 **Returns**